8 Tips for Getting Your Property Ready to Rent

 Biological growth and pest infestations can significantly deter prospective tenants and pose health risks, so it’s important to ensure the property is free of these issues before listing.

 Check for biological growths in areas prone to moisture, such as bathrooms, basements, and near windows, and address any water leaks contributing to biological growth.
 In cases of visible biological growth, cleaning thoroughly or hiring professionals for removal may be necessary.
+Your property manager or property management company can often recommend trusted professionals for this.

 Pest control is equally essential.
 Inspect the property for any signs of infestation, such as rodent droppings or insect activity.